-The invention of “single zero” blackjack allowed King Charles to build a casino in Monaco which was soon the most desirable in all of Europe, a reputation the small state still holds today.
+The invention of “single zero” blackjack allowed King Charles to build a casino in Monaco, which was soon the most desirable in all of Europe, a reputation the small state still holds today.

 Arrival to America

 Roulette arrived in the United States during the mid-19th century, and in 1866 a reference to the game appeared in Hoyle’s Official Book of Games.
 The American adaptation of roulette added a third house space, in this case, an Eagle, to accompany the “0” and “00” spaces.
-As described by Hoyle, “the single 0, the double 0, and eagle are never bars; but when the ball falls into either of them, the banker sweeps everything upon the table, except what may happen to be bet on either one of them, when he pays twenty-seven for one, which is the amount paid for all sums bet upon any single figure.”
+As described by Hoyle, “the single 0, the double 0, and eagle are never bars; but when the ball falls into either of them, the banker sweeps every thing upon the table, except what may happen to be bet on either one of them.
+When he pays twenty-seven for one, which is the amount paid for all sums bet upon any single figure.”

 Roulette blossomed during America’s untamed era of westward expansion, and the air of lawlessness bred a new generation of roulette hustlers and cheats.
 By deducing that the game could be beaten by players who could effectively influence the ball’s final resting place, these grifters traveled from casino to casino, using magnets and other devices to rig the wheel.
-When the pit bosses who manned riverboats along the Mississippi finally elevated their wheels, placing it in a position above the table to preclude attempts to sabotage it, the cheaters were widely thwarted.
-Roulette tables are still elevated today for this same reason.
+When the pit bosses who manned riverboats along the Mississippi finally elevated their wheels, placing them in a position above the table to preclude attempts to sabotage it, the cheaters were widely thwarted.
+Roulette tables are still elevated today for this exact reason.

 International Popularity of the Game

 Roulette has since become one of the most popular casino games in the world.
 In Europe, the single-zero variety of the game is still predominant, while American players are usually forced to contend with the double-zero variety.
-The divide extends internationally as well, with casinos in Canada, South America, and the Caribbean typically running double-zero “American” roulette, and casinos in Europe, Asia, and Australia commonly hosting the single-zero “European” version.
+The divide extends internationally, with casinos in Canada, South America, and the Caribbean typically running double-zero “American” roulette, and casinos in Europe, Asia, and Australia commonly hosting the single-zero “European” version.

-Roulette has also been updated for the digital age, with computerized tables eschewing human dealers for an automated experience, and online casinos operating virtual roulette games.
+Roulette has also been updated for the digital age, with computerized tables eschewing human dealers for an automated experience and online casinos operating virtual roulette games.

 The Strategy Literature Boom